joydeep11/simpleJs/README.md

 ```
 I do not advise using this CDN for production, but you may do so for testing.

-you can find the main js file inside main/js folder
+you can find the main js file inside main/js folder.
 ## What's inside
 There are predefined functions that you can call to perform simple tasks  ,developed for the web.
 ## Documentation